HuiZeng/BIQA_Toolbox/README.md

 1. Download the [MatConvNet](http://www.vlfeat.org/matconvnet/) into ``tools`` and Compile it according to the guidence therein.

-2. Create a new fold ``pretrained_models`` and download the pre-trained [AlexNet](http://www.vlfeat.org/matconvnet/models/imagenet-caffe-alex.mat) or [ResNet](http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat) into ``pretrained_models`` if necessary.
+2. Create a new folder ``pretrained_models`` and download the pre-trained [AlexNet](http://www.vlfeat.org/matconvnet/models/imagenet-caffe-alex.mat) or [ResNet](http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat) into ``pretrained_models`` if necessary.

-3. Create a new fold ``databases``.
+3. Create a new folder ``databases``.
 Download an IQA dataset into ``databases`` and extract the files.
 Currently, four datasets are supported including the LIVE Challenge, LIVE IQA, CSIQ and TID2013.

-4. The 64-bit compiled libSVM are already included in tools.
+4. The 64-bit compiled libSVM are already included in `tools`.
 If they are not compatible to your device, please download the [source code](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and compile it on your own device.

 5. Run any of the three main functions.